angelafeliciaa/tinygen/README.md

 ## Live Demo

 A live demo of TinyGen is available at [https://tinygen-31646a1cc468.herokuapp.com](https://tinygen-31646a1cc468.herokuapp.com).
+Navigate to https://tinygen-31646a1cc468.herokuapp.com/docs to see the API documentation.

 ## Local Setup